Zixuan-Qiao/Network_Planning/README.md

 # Software-Defined-Network Planning Algorithms
-This repository showcases part of a group project.
+This repository showcases Zixuan (Alex) Qiao's contribution in a team project.

 ## Introduction
 In this project, some state-of-art network planning algorithms are implemented to tackle the controller placement problem in SDN.